Important Music Production Hardware in 2025

 Cost-Effectiveness: Often more affordable than hardware equivalents.

-Versatility: Easily updatable and expandable with new features.
+Versatility: It is Easily updatable and expandable with new features.

 Portability: Entire studios can fit on a laptop.